HVAC contractors in

 Permit Requirements

-City of Greenville requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permit fees range $50-200 based on system size.
-Submit plans for commercial work over 5 tons.
+City of Greenville requires mechanical permits for HVAC installations over $1,000, new ductwork, and equipment replacements.
+Permit fees range $50-200 based on project value.
+Gas line work requires separate plumbing permit.

 Inspection Schedule

-Rough-in inspection before concealing work, final inspection upon completion.
-Schedule inspections 24 hours in advance with City of Greenville Building Department.
+Rough-in inspection after ductwork installation, final inspection after equipment installation and startup.
+Schedule 24 hours in advance through Greenville Building Department.
+Gas connections require separate inspection.

 Insurance Minimums